Wolfxyz16/ShareTrip/pages/uc_search_ride_offer.md

 6. The user can view the details of each ride offer.

 ## Alternative Flows:
-2a.
-If no rides match the search criteria:
-1. The system informs the user that there are no available rides matching the criteria.
-2. The user can modify the search criteria and try again.
-Go to 2.

 5a.
 The inputs are invalid
 1. The system shows an error message indicating the invalid inputs.
 Go to 3.